official-clockwork/Clockwork/README.md

     # Navigate to a directory of your choice (e.g., Desktop)
     cd ~/Desktop

-    # Clone the OpenBench project
+    # Clone the OpenBench project (make sure you are not cloning another engine's fork!)
     git clone https://github.com/official-clockwork/OpenBench
     cd OpenBench/Client